 Carr Health Building

-A valid picture I.D. is required to enter and use this facility.
+- A valid picture I.D. is required to check out equipment room items.

 History of the Building

 The building is named in honor of the first president of the university, Dr. John W. Carr.
 Carr Health was constructed in 1937 and received renovations in 1975 and 2000.
 Erected at a cost of $240,000, it originally housed a boxing ring among other recreational space.
 Today, the building maintains the original swimming pool, two full size gymnasiums, a racquetball court, dance studio, along with multiple classrooms.

 Summer Camp Fees will be in effect beginning summer 2016. $5 per camper per day or $15 per camper per week.
 Please call 207-809-4431 to reserve your dates.